The Cost of Dental Implants in Columbus, OH

 Paying for Your New Smile

-Add up those numbers and the overall cost of a single dental implant is between $3000 and $5000.
-And while the individual cost of implants may decrease if you need more than one, you may still be wondering how you can affordably cover the cost of your new smile.
+While the individual cost of implants may decrease if you need more than one, you may still be wondering how you can affordably cover the cost of your new smile.

 Dental insurance does not typically cover the cost of dental implants, but does often provide benefits for the preparatory procedures you need as well as a crown, bridge or denture.
-Our Reynoldsburg dental practice is in-network with Delta Dental, We also accept several other major dental plans, so be sure to inquire at the front office.
+Our Columbus, OH dental practice is in-network with Delta Dental, We also accept several other major dental plans, so be sure to inquire at the front office.
 And we are happy to process and file insurance claims for any insurer.

 In addition, we’ll be glad to help you apply for financing through CareCredit, a third-party healthcare financier.
 We also work with Lending Club, which offers longer terms and better rates for extended payment options.